Japan, South Korea boost FX swaps; say uncertainty on rise

-SEOUL South Korea and Japan agreed to expand their currency swap arrangements more than five-fold on Wednesday to the equivalent of $70 billion (44 billion pounds), saying strong pre-emptive arrangements were needed in the face of escalating global economic uncertainty.
+SEOUL South Korea and Japan agreed to expand their currency swap arrangements more than five-fold on Wednesday to the equivalent of $70 billion, saying strong pre-emptive arrangements were needed in the face of escalating global economic uncertainty.

 The agreement was reached during a summit between Japanese Prime Minister Yoshihiko Noda and South Korean President Lee Myung-bak, who also urged his counterpart to make greater efforts to resolve issues dating back to its colonial rule of the Korean peninsula.